Before we get into Janet’s question and my answer, here’s a couple of things to think about before you even start float / trailer training.

 You’ll hear in Janet’s question that she already has a lovely attitude happening.

 I’m slowly working through your Nine Keys of Happiness.
+(Jenny: That’s been replaced now with the video lesson the Key to the Kingdom of Horses.)

 I’m finding the Keys very helpful and am hoping you can offer further advice regarding my float loading issues.
 I’ve managed to unload my horse by backing down the ramp quietly the last couple of times after only loading him half on with front inside the float and back legs still on the ramp and then backing out again while he could still see where he was going.
 That exercise gained a lot of confidence.
 But, now he doesn’t want to load.
 He will place his front feet and head inside the float, but still have his hind feet off the ramp.
 He will lick and chew at that point and seems ok (and I feel ok at that point too), but doesn’t want to load any further.
 I spent 2 hours yesterday afternoon with him just quietly getting to this point but no further.
 I didn’t persist any further after that as the weather set in.